-C. diff infection risk rises with antihistamine use to treat stomach acid, study findsMarch 27th, 2013 in Diseases, Conditions, Syndromes /
+C. diff infection risk rises with antihistamine use to treat stomach acid, study findsMarch 27, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients receiving antihistamines to suppress stomach acid are at greater risk of infection from Clostridium difficile, or C. diff, a common cause of diarrhea, particularly in health care settings, Mayo Clinic researchers have found.
 The study focused on histamine 2 receptor antagonists.
 The researchers found no significant risk for people taking over-the-counter antihistamine drugs, however.
 The findings appear in the online journal PLOS ONE.